 The term carbon footprint is defined as the amount of carbon (usually in tonnes) being emitted by an organization, event, product or individual directly or indirectly.
 Everyone’s carbon footprint is different depending on their location, habits and personal choices.
 Each of us contributes to the greenhouse gas emissions (water vapor, carbon dioxide, methane, nitrous oxide, and ozone) either by the way we travel, the food we eat, the amount of electricity we consume and much more.

-However, there are people, organizations, nonprofit institutions (like Richmond Vale Academy) and even local governments who have begun talking about the carbon footprint and motivating each other to put in place programs to reduce their carbon footprint, like our Climate Change Activist Program.
+However, there are people, organizations, nonprofit institutions (like Richmond Vale Academy) and even local governments who have begun talking about the carbon footprint and motivating each other to put in place programs to reduce their carbon footprint, like the Climate Activist program:

 Greenhouse gases allow sunlight (shortwave radiation) to pass through the atmosphere freely, where it is then partially absorbed by the surface of the Earth.
 But some of this energy bounces back out towards space as heat.
 Of the heat emitted back to space, some is intercepted and absorbed by greenhouse gases in the atmosphere.
 The molecular structure of these gases allow them to absorb some of the escaping heat and then re-emit it towards the Earth which increases global temperatures.

 So, the more greenhouse gases we have in the atmosphere, the more heat stays on Earth.
 This process, which is very similar to the way a greenhouse works, is why the gases that can produce this effect are collectively known as greenhouse gases.